Revised and Approved:

 To perpetuate the memory of the Grand Army of the Republic and of the men who served the Union from 1861 to 1865, to assist in every practical way in the preservation and making available for research of documents and records pertaining to the Grand Army of the Republic and its members, to cooperate in doing honor to all those who have patriotically served our country during any war, to teach patriotism, and the duties of citizenship, the true history of our country, and to love and honor of our flag; to oppose every tendency or movement that would weaken loyalty to, or make for the destruction or impairment of our constitutional Union; and to inculcate and broadly sustain the American principles of representative government, of equal rights, and of impartial justice for all.

 Section 1: The Officers of the Department shall be the Commander, Senior Vice Department Commander, Junior Vice Department Commander, Department Secretary, Department Treasurer (or Department Secretary/Treasurer), three (3) members of the Department Council, and the Delegates and Alternates to the National Encampment, who shall be elected annually.
-The Department Commander shall make appointments for the following positions: Department Patriotic Instructor, Department Chief of Staff, Department Archivist/Historian, Department Chaplain, Department Counselor, Department Graves Registration Officer, Department GAR Highway Officer, Department Civil War Memorials Officer, Department Membership List Coordinator, Heritage Hall of Fame Officer and any other position proscribed in the Constitution & Regulations of the order or any other aides or committee chairman as the Department Commander deems necessary.
+The Department Commander shall make appointments for the following positions: Department Patriotic Instructor, Department Chief of Staff, Department Archivist/Historian, Department Chaplain, Department Counselor, Department Graves Registration Officer, Department GAR Highway Officer, Department Civil War Memorials Officer, and any other position prescribed in the Constitution & Regulations of the order or any other aides or committee chairman as the Department Commander deems necessary.
 In addition, the Department Commander will appoint a standing Bylaws Committee, to be chaired by the Department Counselor.
 Camps will nominate one Brother from each Camp; however, appointment and Committee makeup are at the discretion of the Department Commander.

-Section 2: All Department officers, appointees and committee chairman shall provide regular reports as proscribed by the Department Commander in the format designed by the Department Chief of Staff, and shall perform such duties as listed in the Constitution & Regulations of our order and any other duties as may be enjoined by the Department Commander.
+Section 2: All Department officers, appointees and committee chairman shall provide regular reports as prescribed by the Department Commander in the format designed by the Department Chief of Staff and shall perform such duties as listed in the Constitution & Regulations of our order and any other duties as may be enjoined by the Department Commander.

 Section 3: The Commander-in-Chief and the Department Commander shall have the power to remove any officer of the Department who is delinquent in and failing to fulfill the duties of his office.